Does Renters Insurance Cover Personal Injury?

 - Check on people first.
 Call 911 if anyone looks hurt.

 - Collect proof.
-You should take photos, make short videos, and jot down witness contact information while the details are still fresh.
+You should collect evidence, take photos, make short videos, and jot down witness contact information while the details are still fresh.

 - Swap info calmly.
 Share names, phone numbers, and insurance details without pointing fingers.